 In certain cases as with the interview below, people have had the courage to reveal their identity.
 This is brave, as it can be difficult and daunting.
 Congratulations to them!

-Who are you, and why did you decided to share your story?
+Who are you, and why did you decide to share your story?

 I’m a thirty-year-old professional based in Brisbane, Australia, working across Asia Pacific for one of the world’s largest integrated communications firms.
 In addition to my professional work, I also have a career as a musician, performance artist and theatre-maker.